kanchanSonewane25/Smart-Delivery-Route-Optimization-System/README.md

 graph_data.py: Contains the raw data for the graph, including node coordinates for drawing and the list of edges with their costs.
 You can edit this file to change the map!

 algorithms.py: Contains the clean, separated Python implementations for Kruskal's, Bellman-Ford's, and the brute-force TSP.

-README.md: This file.

-How to Run

-Make sure you have Python 3 installed.

-Save all four files (main_delivery.py, graph_data.py, algorithms.py, README.md) in the same directory.

-Open a terminal or command prompt and navigate to that directory.

-Run the main file:

-python main_delivery.py

-The GUI window will open.
-Use the buttons on the left to run each algorithm and see the visualization and output.